Trent Park: Country Park

 In 1973 Trent Park was opened to the public as a country park, which at that time surrounded the university buildings and is 320 hectares in area.

 For some years, country park included publicly accessible countryside, farmland, a golf course and an equestrian centre.
 Some of the grounds were attractively landscaped by Humphry Repton in the English manner (some also attribute the work of Capability Brown).
 Features of the original landscaping that can still be seen include an impressive avenue of lime trees, an obelisk, ornamental lakes and a water garden.
 The water garden was renovated in the 1990s by park ranger Arthur Newson.

-Reports in summer 2019 indicated that Trent Country Park features included the cricket fields and the animal sanctuary (Wildlife Rescue Centre); the site included a Go Ape, a Country Club, Oakwood Library, a cafe in the main parking area and a children's playground with new equipment.
+Reports in summer 2019 indicated that Trent Country Park features included the cricket fields and the animal sanctuary (Wildlife Rescue Centre); the site included a Go Ape, a Country Club, a cafe in the main parking area and a children's playground with new equipment.
 The Waymark Trails were ready for use by mid-June.
 The Friends of Trent Park made a brochure with map available for free download.

 Camlet Moat

 Within the country park, close to the Hadley Road entrance, is a small moated isle known as Camlet Moat.
 The name has been abbreviated over the years from "Camelot", and it first appeared in local records in 1440.

 The moat is protected under the Ancient Monuments & Archaeological Areas Act 1979.
-A survey of the area conducted between 1656 and 1658 attributes the site as the seat of habitation of Geoffrey de Mandeville during the reign of William the Conqueror.
+A survey of the area conducted between 1956 and 1958 attributes the site as the seat of habitation of Geoffrey de Mandeville during the reign of William the Conqueror.
 A 2019 report states that the "earliest documented reference to this site comes from the 14th century.
 There is also a documented fact that in May 1439 instructions were given to demolish the 'Manor of Camelot', suggesting there was a building on the site".
 Another source indicates that a lodge was located on this site, and demolished in 1429 and the materials sold to help pay for repairs to Hertford Castle.

 Sir Philip Sassoon conducted excavations in the 1920s and was reported to have found oak beams which formed the basis of a drawbridge, Roman shoes and daggers as well as mosaic tiles depicting a knight.
 The walls and foundations of a large stone building were also found.
 English Heritage refilled the excavations in 1999.

 The Historic England site states that the moat area was said to be a haunt of Dick Turpin in the 1700s.